hazardland/db.php/manual.md

 Instance of \user\user was just saved,loaded and deleted for example in mysql database table but you dont see any queries here.
 This is ORM.

-## Why do i have low sallary as a php programmer ?
+## Why do i have low sallary as a php programmer?
 Because you dont use classes in your model or you dont have model in your projects at all.

 Nothing great can be done without it.